-Additionally, credit risk with respect to cash and margin deposits on derivative financial instruments is considered to be negligible because these financial instruments are held by a reputable financial institution with a quality external credit rating.
+The credit risk with respect to cash and margin deposits on derivative financial instruments is considered to be negligible because these financial instruments are held by a reputable financial institution with a quality external credit rating.

-The credit risk with respect to interest receivable and dividends receivable is considered to be negligible.
+The credit risk with respect to dividends receivable and subscriptions of units receivable is considered to be negligible.
 All transactions are done through approved brokers.
 The risk of default is considered minimal as securities sold are delivered only once the broker has made payment, whereas payment on a purchase is made to the broker only once the securities have been delivered.
 The trade will fail if either party defaults on its obligation.